 In Holme Fen near Ramsey is not only the lowest point in Huntingdonshire, but the lowest point of land in the whole of the United Kingdom; it lies at several feet below sea level.
 This is land trying to forget it was once seabed.
 (Of the hamlets in Ramsey parish, Ramsey Heights is so called because it is the highest of them: it is at sea level.)

 The south of the county also serves as rich farmland.
 It has a gently rolling landscape in comparison to the north.
 In reality though nothing in the shire is truly hilly.
 The highest point in Huntingdonshire is at a place called Bush Ground, near Covington: it is at the dizzy height of 263 feet above sea level and is the lowest highest point in any county.
-Nearby is the Three Shire Stone, a stone that marks where the three counties of Huntingdonshire, Northamptonshire and Bedfordshire meet.
+Nearby is the Three Shire Stone, a stone that marks where the three counties of Huntingdon, Northampton and Bedford meet.
 Huntingdonshire has thus both the lowest lowest point of any county but also the lowest highest point.

 Within Huntingdonshire are some fine towns.
 The biggest town is St Neots in the south.
 The next, also on the Great Ouse, is Huntingdon itself: the county town.
 A few miles further downstream lies St Ives.
 North of those towns, among the fens, is Ramsey.